 So here we have a story which references three different modes of Russian-tinged narrative before settling on its final Russian-tinged choice.

 We have a story, also, which presents a cynical ten-page perspective on that most prized of Soviet myths: the charm of the little village, the charm of the collective farm.
-And it is a cynicism that would be quite familiar to anyone from that time and place, simply because everyone was aware of the shoddy reality of those myths (and – if this story was written immediately after the Soviet Union’s collapse – then the shoddiness would be particularly galling).
-No, the strange surprise to the reader would not be the gloomy and sarcastic first ten pages – but instead the sudden imbuing of meaning and sincerity to those surroundings that comes flooding in unexpectedly:
+And it is a cynicism that would be quite familiar to anyone from that time and place, simply because everyone was aware of the shoddy reality of those myths (and if this story was written immediately after the Soviet Union’s collapse, instead of shortly before it, then the shoddiness would be particularly galling).
+No, the strange surprise to the reader would not be the gloomy and sarcastic first ten pages.
+It would be the sudden imbuing of meaning and sincerity to those surroundings that comes flooding in unexpectedly:

 “But the greatest transformation that Sasha sensed was in his own awareness of himself… The change in his self-awareness had affected the meaning of life, and he realized that people could talk about it, but they couldn’t feel the meaning of life in the same way as they felt the wind or the cold.
 But now Sasha was able to feel it, he felt the meaning of life continuously and clearly as an eternal quality of the world itself, and that was the greatest charm of his present condition.
 No sooner did he realize this than he also realized that he was not likely ever to return to his former existence of his own free will—life without this feeling seemed like a long, tormenting dream, dim and incomprehensible.”